Print friendly version

 Epidermolysis Bullosa, a group of genetic conditions that cause the skin to be very fragile and to blister easily.
 JEB is separated into two categories: the Herlitz type and the Non-Herlitz type.
 The Herlitz type of JEB is very severe, and individuals with this condition often do not survive infancy.
 The Non-Herlitz type includes several subtypes that cause mild to severe blistering of the skin present at birth or shortly thereafter.
 JEB is inherited in an autosomal recessive pattern.
 It is caused by mutations in the LAMB3, COL17A1, or LAMC2, and LAMA3 genes.Junctional epidermolysis bullosa (JEB) is a type of

 - Junctional Epidermolysis Bullosa.
 Dystrophic Epidermolysis Bullosa Research Association of America.
 2011; http://www.debra.org/junctional.
 Accessed 7/11/2011.

 - Junctional Epidermolysis Bullosa.
 Gene Reviews.
 April 2008 ; http://www.ncbi.nlm.nih.gov/books/NBK1125.
 Accessed 7/11/2011.

 - Junctional Epidermolysis Bullosa.
 Genetics Home Reference .
 April 2009 ; http://ghr.nlm.nih.gov/condition/junctional-epidermolysis-bullosa.
 Accessed 7/11/2011.

 Your Questions Answeredby the Genetic and Rare Diseases Information Center

 Please contact us with your questions about Junctional epidermolysis bullosa.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Junctional epidermolysis bullosa.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.